What students will learn?

 At Key Stage 3 we offer a diverse, creative and challenging curriculum that will inspire in you a love of literature and learning.
 We will explore a range of stimulating fiction, non-fiction and media texts in order for you to develop your own critical independent thought.
 These texts will act as a springboard to discuss philosophical ideas and to enable you to question society and consider the world in which you live.

 Literature plays an important role in our curriculum and we aim to encourage your passion for reading by exploring our rich literary heritage.
 You will read a range of prose, drama, poetry and newspaper articles.
-From Chaucer’s Miller’s Tale to Arthur Conan Doyle’s Sherlock Holmes and Martin Luther King’s rousing speech.
+From Beowulf to Arthur Conan Doyle’s Sherlock Holmes and Charles Dickens’ A Christmas Carol.
 You will examine a variety of authors and poets to consider the power of language.
 Such texts include Shakespeare’s play The Tempest, Seamus Heaney’s poem Mid-term Break and the contemporary novelist Rob Llyod Jones’ Wild Boy.

-As well as reading and studying literature you will be able to experience the drama of pantomime at Stratford Theatre Royal and Shakespeare’s plays, with the Young Shakespeare’s Company who both perform and run drama workshops on Romeo and Juliet.
-We also participate in a variety of different competitions, including Radio 2’s ‘500 words’ competition, the BBC ‘Young Writer’s’ competition and a school wide ‘Poetry Slam’ and ‘Speak Out Challenge’ in Year 7 and 9 respectively.
-Our ‘Creative Writing’ club is also run at lunch times to foster your creativity and accuracy in writing.
-We also aim to give you independence and leadership skills by enabling you to run clubs too and support other students.
+As well as reading and studying literature you will be able to experience the drama of Shakespeare’s plays with the Young Shakespeare Company who both perform and run drama workshops on The Tempest and Twelfth Night.
+We also participate in a variety of different competitions, including Radio 2’s ‘500 words’ competition, the BBC ‘Young Writer’s competition and a school wide ‘Poetry Slam’ and ‘Speak Out Challenge’.

 How will you be assessed?

-Across years 7, 8 and 9 you will be assessed in a number of different ways.
-Your final assessment pieces at the end of units can range from written essays to spoken presentations and drama pieces.
+Across years 7 and 8 you will be assessed in a number of different ways.
+Your assessment pieces may range from homework tasks; written essays; spoken presentations and drama pieces.
 We will ensure you will develop the skills to write in many different mediums including narrative prose, discursive essays, diary entries, letters and newspaper reports.
 Your own interpretation is encouraged and we stimulate your creativity by using props and visual stimulus to foster this.

 Students prepare for two qualifications in English: